 Earwigs

-Come in for shelter or moisture.
+These pests come in for shelter or moisture.
 Generally feed on plant life, but will eat pantry items as well.
 To get rid of these, just use a vacuum or sweep them up.

 Bed Bugs

 Feeds on human blood.
 Many people have bite marks, some do not.
-DO NOT treat with over the counter treatments.
+DO NOT treat with over-the-counter treatments.
 If you see these call the Apartment Facilities Office IMMEDIATELY.